Unverified Claims

 For updates on progress in researching land records, see below, where results are being consolidated in relation to all the Scottish landholding claims under investigation on this page.

 5. That “The family is said to have had an ancestor, one Esid O Esid (Gaelic) who in the time of Alexander III (1249–1286), was noted for his dispute with Argyll of the rival Mac Cailin division of the Clan Campbell”.
 “Said” by whom?
 That there was an Esid of the MacArthur Campbells does not make him a McCandlish ancestor, even if a connection to Clan Campbell could be established.
+No evidence has come to light supporting such an idea.

 6. That “Somewhere in the last quarter of the seventeenth century, Candlish McCandlish [by which she means Candlish Mac Candlish, i.e. patronymic naming, of the son of the aforementioned Candlish], a young West Highland chieftain married a daughter of the powerful House of Buchanan, of Buchanan Castle, Loch Lomond.”
 We have no documentary evidence (so far) of any such chieftainship, though the marriage is entirely plausible.
 Regardless, there is no strong extant connection between Buchanan and McCandlish, and the latter is not a sept of the former.
 The late 17th century is not so long ago that records should all have vanished, so research could yet be done.
 See below where one of the few plausible claims made by Prof. C.E.
 McCandless has McCandlishes/McCandlesses in Callander, Stirlingshire, which is not far from Loch Lomond.

 7. That “it became necessary for those connected with the Stuart supporters [i.e. Jacobites] to live as quietly as possible; this may be one reason there are no details of the life of this McCandlish family in the West Highland home of their ancestors”, beyond family stories recounted to S.A.
 McC.
 This is the elephant in the room: there is no documentation of McCandlishes in the Highlands in this era.
 They certainly may have been there and may well have been Jacobites.
 But how to prove it?
+The evidence available to us thus far all points to McCandlish (and variants thereof) being native to Ayrshire, Galloway (Wigtownshire and Kirkcudbrightshire), and Dumfriesshire, as people by this name appear there before the Highland Clearances, and do not appear so far in west-Highlands records of the era.

-8. That Candlish Mac Candlish had seven sons, and “the eldest took no interest in politics and when the [Jacobite] crisis came, turned to the English side to save his property, for he had a castle and ‘much goods;’ confiscation of estates was about the mildest penalty.”
+8. That Candlish Mac Candlish had seven sons, and “the eldest took no interest in politics and when the [Jacobite] crisis came, turned to the English side to save his property, for he had a castle and ‘much goods’; confiscation of estates was about the mildest penalty.”
 This is a rather extravagant claim, and there should be a record of a McCandlish castle, but none has appeared in research to date.
 Scottish land-record research is being consolidated into a section below.

 10. That after landing in Belfast, two sons went to Antrim, one to Coleraine, the youngest to Moville near Innishowen, Carronaffe, and Lough Foyle; another, George (S.A.
 McC.’s ancestor) took over a large estate, about 8 miles north of Moville, named Grouse Hall, which was still inhabited by relatives (as tenants, though, not owners) when S.A.
 McC. was writing.
 The other sons are not accounted for.
 There’s nothing implausible about any of this, and it provides places to look for records, especially of McCandlish-to-McCandless assimilation and name change.
-It also implies considerable wealth (especially if the family could afford to abandon Scottish lands to one son), and would support the “chieftain” claim.
-Update: One of our Cuindlis.org forum users, Peter McCandless, who lives in Northern Ireland, wrote that “I have checked the church records of both Gleneely and Moville and they match almost perfectly with the family details” in S.A.
+It also implies considerable wealth (especially if the family could afford to abandon Scottish lands to one son), and would support the claim to being landholders in Scotland if not exactly a “chieftain” claim.
+Update: One of our Cuindlis.org forum users, Peter McCandless, who lives in Northern Ireland, wrote that: “I have checked the church records of both Gleneely and Moville and they match almost perfectly with the family details” in S.A.
 McC.’s genealogy.
 He also visited the Grouse Hall house and found it still standing, though used as a barn.
 “Unbelievably I found lying on the floor upstairs a Christmas card sent from Sarah Adeline McCandless to her relatives (Patterson) who were living in the house” in her time.

-13. That a General [first name not specified] McCandless lived in Pittsburgh in 1839.
+14. That a General [first name not specified] McCandless lived in Pittsburgh in 1839.
 With a rank that high, this person should be easy to find in military records; would be a good addition to the Notables page.
 This is possibly a muddled reference to William “Buck” McCandless, a Union colonel who lived in Philadelpia (and who is on the Notables page), but he was not born until 1834, so could not have been any kind of officer in 1839.

 15. That some time perhaps a bit before 1900 (it is difficult to follow all of S.A.
 McC.’s genealogy) “there came handbills [to Moville/Carronaffe] from Scotland, seeking information of the McCandless people … and in the West Highlands a castle with other property was waiting for an heir. … No one [of this family] went, and the property was put in [the Courts of] Chancery.”
 This is one of the most tantalizing but most outlandish claims in the book, suggesting that there are ancestral lands, to a very recent era, and a castle, that might still be standing, that were put up for auction but the location of which, and any other details about which, are missing.
 Note: The Scottish Land Court did not exist until 1911, so it would be the Chancery Court, though it is possible some land-related records have moved from one to the other.
 Scottish land-record research is being consolidated into a section below.